 Allowing students to explore questions of race, gender, nationality and ethnicity throughout a spectrum of departments and academic fields, The Center for the Study of Ethnicity and Race oversees many of these interdisciplinary areas of study with faculty from fields as diverse as Music, Psychology and Anthropology.

 ASP houses Columbia’s Opportunity Programs as well as academic tutoring and mentoring initiatives for all students.
 ASP serves as a resource especially for students who are coming from under-resourced backgrounds in helping them maximize their potential at Columbia.
 Through an array of retention-based opportunities, transitional programming, tutoring, skill-building seminars, educational and personal advising and mentoring programs, ASP offers a supportive environment for students throughout their college experience.

 The mission of the Chaplain is to promote interfaith and intercultural awareness; foster learning through spiritual, ethical, religious, political and cultural exchanges; and host programs on matters of justice, faith and spirituality.
 The nearly 40 different spiritual and religious organizations utilize Earl Hall as a home for worship and programming.

 In keeping with longstanding Columbia tradition, students seek to bring real change to campus and the communities that surround Columbia.
 Columbia’s engagement comes from a concerted effort by students to always question and to find better answers and has led to a large network of service and activist organizations available on campus.
-Through the Office of Civic Action and Engagement and Student Development and Activities, groups such as Community Impact are able to work with local communities in tackling social inequity.
+Through Student Engagement, groups such as Community Impact are able to work with local communities in tackling social inequity.